 The Scheme's assets are held in trust by the Trustee.
 The investment powers of the Trustee are set out in the Scheme's Trust Deed.

-The SIP also reflects the Trustee's response to the Myners' Voluntary Code of Investment Principles.
+The SIP also reflects the Trustee's response to the Myners' Voluntary Code of Investment Principles for DB and DC Schemes, as well as the DC Code of Practice 13.